• Skip to primary navigation

 Notes

-This soup is developed for kids and toddlers.
-To make a spicier soup add an extra ¼ teaspoon curry powder, a pinch of dried chilli flakes or ginger:
+• This soup is developed to appeal to kids and toddlers.
+To make a spicier soup add an extra ¼ teaspoon curry powder, a pinch of dried chilli flakes or 2 cm finely grated fresh ginger, added with the crushed garlic.

 Nutrition